Aladinbensassi/elm/README.md

 #### Naming

 *   Modules which will be embed from **JS** should be named `JS.elm`.
 They should be stored in `ModuleName/Js.elm`.
 This module should expose only `main` function which should be a type of `Html` or `Program`.
 *   Modules with complex logic should be split into two modules `ModuleName.elm` and `ModuleName/Internal.elm`.
 Basically we want to keep the implementation of the module secret.
 Thus we need to keep public API as small as possible. `ModuleName.elm` would expose only public functions and values so that module could be reused.
-And `ModuleName/Internal.elm` would expose everything needed for tests. `ModuleName/Internal.elm` could be imported only by `ModuleName.elm`, otherwise the build on Jenkins will fail.
+And `ModuleName/Internal.elm` would expose everything needed for tests. `ModuleName/Internal.elm` could be imported only by `ModuleName.elm`

 #### Code style